 Choose a car to best suit your needs from our fantastic rental car range.
 From compact economy, hatchbacks to prestige SUVs.

-Standing at 328 metres (just over 1000 feet) - the Sky Tower is the tallest man-made structure in New Zealand and offers panoramic views of the Auckland landscape.
-Travel in the glass-fronted lift to one of three spectacular viewing platforms, or for a little more excitement do a SkyWalk - an outside loop around the pergola 192 metres (just over 600 feet) above ground.
+Standing at 328 meters (just over 1000 feet) - the Sky Tower is the tallest man-made structure in New Zealand and offers panoramic views of the Auckland landscape.
+Travel in the glass-fronted lift to one of three spectacular viewing platforms, or for a little more excitement do a SkyWalk - an outside loop around the pergola 192 meters (just over 600 feet) above ground.
 If you're really bold, Take the quick way down and SkyJump off the tower - a controlled free fall to the base.

-Inside, the Sky Lounge offers coffee and light meals while the iconic Orbit Restaurant is Auckland's only 360 degree revolving dining experience.
+Inside, the Sky Lounge offers coffee and light meals while the iconic Orbit Restaurant is Auckland's only 360-degree revolving dining experience.

 See what it takes to make, shape and be an All Black.
 Experience first-hand the excitement and emotion of game day.
 Discover the stories behind some of world rugby’s most famous players, moments, and matches.